Vice President for Enrollment Management

 - Profound commitment to the Christian liberal arts and the mission of ENC

-- Five to seven years of enrollment leadership experience in a higher education setting
+- Five to seven years minimum of enrollment leadership experience in a higher education setting

 - Broad knowledge of enrollment strategies, key performance indicators, and other critical factors impacting enrollment of traditional and post-traditional students